codenamephp/platform.di/README.md

 #### MetaProvider

 Sometimes you want to split dependencies into multiple providers so they don't get too long and/or to group them into logical units.
 But you don't want to add multiple providers to the actual project that uses the provider.
-This is what the ´\de\codenamephp\platform\di\definitionsProvider\iMetaProvider` interface is for.
+This is what the `\de\codenamephp\platform\di\definitionsProvider\iMetaProvider` interface is for.
 It basically creates multiple providers and returns them as array which are then added by the container builder like any other provider including dependency checks and nesting other meta providers.